Probabilistic ODE Solvers for Integration Error-Aware Numerical Optimal Control: Probabilistic ODE solvers for optimal control problems

-leads to a classical direct single-shooting formulation of the continuous-time \ac{OCP}, where the point estimate~$\hat{x}_\theta(t_i)$ for the \ac{IVP} is simply inserted into the cost~\eqref{eq:OCP_continuous_cost_quadrature}.
-This formalizes the standard assumption of zero discretization error employed by classical direct transcription methods.
-By including the (approximate) posterior uncertainty description~\eqref{eq:gamma_prob} provided by the probabilistic \ac{ODE} solver, i.e., propagating the computational uncertainty from the approximate \ac{IVP} solution in the cost of the \ac{OCP}~\eqref{eq:OCP_continuous_q}, this assumption can thus be (partly) relaxed.
-Since the uncertainty estimate of the probabilistic \ac{ODE} solver depends on the input trajectory, an optimal solution to~\eqref{eq:OCP_expected} captures the trade-off between obtaining an optimal mean prediction and reducing the computational uncertainty associated with it.
-Reduction of the computational uncertainty can be achieved by choosing a state-input trajectory that leads to a bigger uncertainty reduction with respect to the posterior covariance $\Lambda_\theta(t_i)$ in~\eqref{eq:OCP_expected}.
-In that sense, the computed optimal inputs can exhibit a dual-control effect~\citep{bar-shalom_dual_1974,mesbah_stochastic_2018}, in particular for nonlinear ODEs.
-The connection of the proposed approach to dual control becomes clear when viewed through the lens of probabilistic numerics: Interpreting the \ac{ODE} constraint~\eqref{eq:PN_observations} as (numerical) data observed within the prediction horizon, the proposed approach can be viewed as a stochastic output-feedback MPC acting on the extended state~$X(t)$ in~\eqref{eq:PN_extended_state} conditioned on the data.
-However, compared to the setting of most dual control approaches that incorporate the fact that (physical) data is going to be observed in the future, the (numerical) data in this setting is known \emph{a priori}.
 The potential of the proposed method in real-time applications with limited computational budget strongly depends on the computational overhead added by solving~\eqref{eq:OCP_expected} with a probabilistic \ac{ODE} solver instead of solving~\eqref{eq:OCP_continuous_q} with a classical \ac{ODE} solver.
 Concerning the choice of \ac{ODE} solver, while both classical and probabilistic \ac{ODE} solvers share the same linear time complexity, the complexity in the state dimension for a vanilla probabilistic \ac{ODE} solver implementation is cubic, compared to the linear complexity for most classical solvers.
-By assuming independence between different state dimensions (which classical solvers generally do since correlations are not modeled), probabilistic \ac{ODE} solvers can enjoy linear time complexity as well~\citep{kramer_probabilistic_2022}.
+By assuming independence between different state dimensions (which classical solvers generally do since correlations are not modeled), probabilistic \ac{ODE} solvers can enjoy linear space complexity as well~\citep{kramer_probabilistic_2022}.
 Still, to which extent the independence assumption and the implied linearization strategy~\citep[Sec.~2.2]{kramer_probabilistic_2022} affects the dynamics-dependent uncertainty reduction targeted in this paper requires further investigation.
 Concerning the choice of \ac{OCP} formulation, optimizing over covariance matrices generally incurs a significant computational overhead, either due to increased nonlinearity or increased state dimension of the condensed or non-condensed \ac{OCP} formulation, respectively.
 Going forward, computational efficiency of the proposed \ac{OCP} formulation will thus have to be addressed in order for the uncertainty-aware approach to be competitive with the uncertainty reduction achieved by a (fixed) finer time discretization of a ``certainty-equivalent'' method given the same computational budget.
 This paper focuses on highlighting the potential of using probabilistic integrators for integration error-aware control, motivating the development of more efficient implementations in future work.